+ESC 101 Cr.4

 ESC/GEO 345 Cr.3

 Introduction to remote sensing, emphasizing satellite multispectral observations of the earth applied to such fields as agriculture, forestry, water resources, urban and regional planning, and environmental assessment.
 Upper Midwest and selected areas worldwide are explored with visual and digital image processing techniques.
-(Cross listed with ESC, may only earn credit in GEO or ESC.)
+(Cross listed with ESC/GEO, may only earn credit in one department.)
 Offered Fall.

 ARC/ESC/GEO 347 Cr.3

 An applied course on the contribution of earth sciences to the interpretation of archaeological contexts.
 This course will consist of field, lab and lecture components.
 Emphasis is placed on the methods of geoarchaeology and the applications of selected earth science fields to archaeological problems.
 Field trips will be a required component of the course in order to complete field descriptions and sampling.
-Prerequisite: ARC 195 or ESC 222 or ESC/GEO 426 or ESC/GEO 430.
-Cross-listed with ARC/ESC/GEO; may only earn credit in one department.
+Prerequisite: ARC 196 or ESC 222 or ESC/GEO 426 or ESC/GEO 430.
+(Cross-listed with ARC/ESC/GEO; may only earn credit in one department.)
 Offered Occasionally.

 ESC/GEO 385 Cr.3

 An introduction to both theoretical and applied aspects of Geographic Information Systems (GIS).
 GIS software, with an emphasis on ArcGIS, will be used to explore geographic questions.
 Hands-on exercises pertaining to environmental science, natural resource management, business, and urban planning will be used to complement lecture material.
 Topics will include data organization, database structure, input and output, data quality, and geographic analysis of spatial and attribute data.
+Lect.
+2, Lab 2.
+Prerequisite: ESC/GEO 250; MTH 145.
+(Cross-listed with ESC/GEO; may only earn credit in one department.)
 Offered Fall, Spring.

 ESC/GEO 390 Cr.3